cangjie-bot/cangjie_docs/docs/dev-guide/source_en/Macro/defining_and_importing_macro_package.md

 }
 ```

+> **Note:**
+>
+> - Re-exported declarations are also permitted to be externally visible.
+For concepts related to package management and re-exporting, refer to the [Package Import](../package/import.md) chapter.
-It is important to note that within a macro package, declarations from other macro packages and non-macro packages can be re-exported.
+> - Within a macro package, declarations from other macro packages and non-macro packages can be re-exported.
 In non-macro packages, only declarations from non-macro packages are allowed to be re-exported.

-Refer to the following examples:
+> - When using a macro, you need to import the packages dependent on the macro (if the macro definition re-exports the dependent parts, you may not import the dependent packages) and link the dependent packages with the `-l` option when compiling with `cjc`.
+Otherwise, an error (failed to find relevant dependencies) will occur during code compilation.

+Examples of re-exporting macro packages and non-macro packages in a macro package are as follows:

 - Define macro `M1` in macro package A